assemkdv/mastercard-data-quest/README.md

 ## 11. Explainability

+### SHAP Values (notebook Section 15)

+The notebook uses `shap.TreeExplainer` to compute exact Shapley values for the trained Random Forest:

+- **Global beeswarm plot** (`shap_summary.png`) — every feature ranked by mean |SHAP|, showing the direction and magnitude of impact for each card in the training+calibration set
+- **Mean |SHAP| bar chart** — clean global feature ranking suitable for stakeholder presentations
+- **Per-card waterfall plots** (`shap_waterfall_top5.png`) — for the top 5 consumer candidates, showing exactly which features drove the score up or down from the base rate

+SHAP values are model-agnostic in interpretation but tree-exact in computation, making them the gold standard for Random Forest explainability.

+### Dashboard "Why Flagged?"
+Panel

-The dashboard's **Candidates** tab shows a "Why Flagged?" panel for the top 5 candidates.
-For each card, the top 5 signals are computed by comparing the card's feature values to the **average consumer card**:
+The dashboard's **Candidates** tab also shows a feature-deviation explanation for the top 5 candidates — comparing each card's feature values to the average consumer card.
+This is a lightweight alternative that requires no additional library and produces non-technical, actionable summaries for relationship managers.

-- **▲ above average** on a business-like feature (e.g., `online_ratio` higher than typical consumer) → strengthens the business classification
-- **▼ below average** on a consumer-like feature (e.g., `evening_ratio` lower than typical consumer) → also strengthens the business classification

-This is a feature-deviation approach rather than SHAP (which requires an additional library).
-It produces non-technical, actionable explanations suitable for a relationship manager.

-Example output:
 ```
 ****9846  Score: 0.756  [Direct Outreach]
 ▲ Online channel usage:   88% vs avg 52%